 1. Mood Meters

-One simple way to “check in” with students is to use a Mood Meter to have students describe their feelings at the moment (I like the image in this post).
+One simple way to “check in” with students is to use a Mood Meter to have students describe their feelings at the moment.
 This is teaching students to identify their emotions, which is the first step before they can regulate them.
 It also is formative assessment for the teacher on where students are at before jumping into an activity.
-An alternative is to use Rubber Bracelets, which could be adapted online by having students use a color wheel.
+An alternative is to use Rubber Bracelets, which could be adapted for remote learning by having students use a color wheel.

 2. Highs and Lows

-We always start class by having students share “highs and lows” which means basically anything that they want to share from important life events to “I had Taco Bell last night.”
-We used to call this “Good News” in our class and focused on sharing positive, uplifting things, but then we noticed students wanted to share painful things and would say, “This isn’t really good news, but my grandmother is in the hospital.”
-We realized that what was important for building safe community was sharing any news that was important to students.
+I always start class by having students share “highs and lows” which means basically anything that they want to share from important life events to “I had Taco Bell last night.”
+I used to call this “Good News” in our class and focused on sharing positive, uplifting things, but then I noticed students wanted to share painful things and would say, “This isn’t really good news, but my grandmother is in the hospital.”
+I realized that what was important for building safe community was sharing any news that was important to students.
 I truly believe this first few minutes of every day created the culture for the year.

 3. Identity Reflection